chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ### Nodes

-A [node]({{< relref "nodes" >}}) is a device that is managed by Chef Infra.
-During the Chef Infra Client, the client retrieved a policy from the server and converges it onto a node.
+A [node]({{< relref "/nodes" >}}) is a device that is managed by Chef Infra.
+During the Chef Infra Client run, the Infra Client retrieves [attributes](/nodes#attributes) that defines the expected state of the node and a [run-list](/nodes#run-lists) that defines how a node will be configured to that state from the Infra Server.
+The Infra Client then uses that information to update the node to its expected state.

 The Chef Infra Server integration lets you:

-- Search for a specific Node from a list of nodes.
+- Search for a specific node from a list of nodes.
 - View a list of all the connected nodes.
 - Delete a node